 - A copy of recent bank statement ($700 per person and $1,500 per family).
 (The name of the applicant must be indicated clearly).
 In case of submitting a family bank statement, proof of relationship (i.e. birth certificate, marriage certificate) must be provided. *Some consulates do not require this.

 - For non-US citizens living in the US, a copy of a permanent resident alien card or a copy of a valid U.S. visa with a letter proof of employment ( **we don’t accept pay stubs**);

 - An original letter of acceptance from an institute school in Thailand;

 - Evidence of educational qualification such as a copy of diplomas /teaching certification or copies of transcript;

-- An original letter of verification stating that the applicant has no criminal record/ background check (verification have to valid for not more than three months and must be issued from a state or Federal Bureau of Investigation only.
-Online criminal record without authorizer’s signature is unacceptable);
+- An original letter of verification stating that the applicant has no criminal record/ background check (verification has to be valid for not more than three months and must be issued from a state or Federal Bureau of Investigation only.
+Online criminal record without an authorizer’s signature is unacceptable);

 - For applicants who are going to teach at international schools, not listed as recognized International Schools, a copy of letter of approval from the Office of the Private Education Commission is required.